 … the standard of design in industrial pottery … there have been firms who from the beginning have held the torch high and whose names are world known.
 Wedgwood, Moorcroft, AE Gray, Bourne of Denby, and indeed many others…

-… Few industries are so highly specialised or so strictly localised as pottery.
-It is a considerable achievement for a newcomer to have established himself so firmly and successfully that it seemed natural for Malcolm Osborne to inscribe beneath his portrait of AE Gray (see Illustration 3 below): ‘Potter of Stoke-on-Trent’.
+Few industries are so highly specialised or so strictly localised as pottery.
+It is a considerable achievement for a newcomer to have established himself so firmly and successfully that it seemed natural for Malcolm Osborne to inscribe beneath his portrait of AE Gray: ‘Potter of Stoke-on-Trent’ (the portrait can be seen in the Potteries Museum & Art Gallery, Stoke-on-Trent).
 It is also very healthy for the industry itself.
 It may be that there are young men today with an original contribution to make to the development of pottery.
 If so, the career of Mr AE Gray provides them with an inspiring example.
 But before undertaking a major enterprise they should be sure that they have Mr Gray’s vision, his energetic spirit and his unquenchable enthusiasm.

 …several small units which have, without question, played a valuable part in raising the prestige of British pottery in the past two decades. …Forsyth at Pilkington’s, Moorcroft, Susie Cooper, Gray, and Poole, have all helped considerably to advance the reputation of British craftsmanship and good taste, at home and abroad.